 – Pavement edge support

-While each project, and each site has a whole host of conditions to consider, we often see the following applications or scenarios where geocells are chosen in conjunction with other geotechnical solutions.
-It’s worth mentioning that each site, and requirement needs to be evaluated separately, which is where the Strata team’s design inputs in for the entire project are an added insight.
-It’s also worth noting that often the use of geocells and geogrids can be confusing from one site to another.
-Our list here is meant to be illustrative rather than definitive, based on our experiences.
+While each project, and each site has a whole host of conditions to consider, It’s worth mentioning that each site, and requirement needs to be evaluated separately, which is where the Strata team’s design inputs in for the entire project are an added insight.
 The structural design of the highway, which may include elements such as bridges, culverts, subways, footbridges, pipes, and retaining walls, apart from the road itself, determine what kind of reinforcement, or soil improvement measures need to be deployed.
+We often see the following applications or scenarios where geocells are chosen in conjunction with other geotechnical solutions.

 The most common instance we have deployed geocells is the trapezoidal highway embankment, since they allow for much higher lateral earth pressure for slopes.
 By virtue of the structure, which has a base, and 2 inclines on either side, the geocell is used for the vertical slope, which in turn confers more even load distribution, and reduced settlement and deformation.
 Depending on soil conditions, and other factors, we can see values of up to 100 kPa (7.25 psi to 14.5 psi) for moderate loading conditions, by using geocells.